Meet the F1B Goldendoodle

 More about the F1B Goldendoodle

-To get to know the characteristics of the F1B Goldendoodle, it might be easiest to first look at the standard Poodle and the Golden Retriever breeds.
+To get to know the characteristics of the F1B Goldendoodle, it’s helpful to understand the standard Poodle and the Golden Retriever.
 Then know that you can find any combination of parent characteristics in the Goldendoodle.

 According to the AKC, the Poodle is described as: